 What’s Your Blind Spot?

-Late one night at the writing retreat, after three plus hours in a masterminding session, listening to and giving feedback on everyone’s books, my roommate Jeannie and I had become giddy from equal parts exhaustion, exhilaration and chocolate.
+Late the other night at the Carmel writing retreat, after three plus hours in a masterminding session listening to and giving feedback on everyone’s books, my roommate Jeannie and I had become giddy from equal parts exhaustion, exhilaration, and chocolate.

 In between fits of laughter, we would tell stories from our lives, peeling back the layers to reveal a bit more about ourselves.

-We’d pull something out of our sacred stash of writings that we’d never read aloud to anyone before, offering ourselves up for critique, only to have the other person leap across the room and throw their arms around us.
-“You have to read that to the group!” we’d exclaim, then we’d burst out with the giggles.
+We’d pull something out of our sacred stash of writings that we’d never read aloud to anyone before, offering ourselves up for critique, only to have our trusted roomie leap across the room and throw her arms around us.
+“You have to read that to the group!”
+We’d exclaim.
+Then we’d double over in a giant fit of the giggles.
 It was like summer camp for adults.

 One great story that Jeannie told, had to do with a crooked tooth.